How to start a cleaning business in Canada: your guide

 Key takeaways

-• Register your business officially by obtaining necessary permits and licenses, setting up a separate business bank account, and securing general liability insurance to protect against accidents and property damage.
+- Register your business officially, open a separate business bank account, and get general liability insurance before taking on any clients to protect your personal assets and operate legally.

 Types of cleaning businesses